How to Care for Spider Plants: Complete Guide

 Temperature and Humidity

 Spider plants prefer temperatures between 60°F and 75°F (15°C and 24°C).
 They can tolerate slightly higher or lower temperatures, but extreme fluctuations should be avoided.
+For detailed temperature requirements and management, see our complete temperature guide.

 • Temperature: 60-75°F (15-24°C)